Hello again, Tuesday!

 This is where commentaries come into play.
 There is a lot of background and history to the culture of the world that was; a lot of context that comes into play when dealing with who wrote this proverb (Solomon, son of David), and the audience to which he wrote it (the nation of Israel).
 Having read the "Exalting Jesus in Leviticus" commentary (particularly surrounding Leviticus 5 and 6), I looked at this passage with more than a sense of right and wrong; more of a deep-hearted thrill for God!
 For Jesus!
 For who He is.
 For what He's done.

-Leviticus is the law of God to the people of Israel.
-They were given strict and detailed instructions about being the chosen nation of God Almighty.
+detailed instructions about being the chosen nation of God Almighty.
 What did life look like?
 What did worship look like?
 What did relationship look like?
 What did sacrifice look like?
 Why sacrifice?
-What is the purpose behind ceremonies, festivals, purifications?
+What is the purpose behind ceremonies,

 All of Leviticus details the particulars of God's heart toward the nation of Israel, that they be holy, as God is Holy.
 Set apart, different, in living and in worship from all other nations.